-10 times of total vacancy is called for mains written test and 3 times of total vacancy is called for interview. i.e. if total vacancies is 1,000 then 10,000 aspirants called for mains written test.
+10 times of total vacancy is called for mains written test and 3 times of total vacancy is called for interview. i.e., if the total number of vacancies is 1,000, then 10,000 aspirants are called for a main written test.

-Eligibility Criteria to apply the Civil service Exam:
+Eligibility Criteria to apply for the Civil service Exam:

 To apply for this examination, you should must eligible in certain criteria, as we know that eligibility is an entry point in any examination.

 - The candidate must be a citizen of India.

 - The candidate should have a minimum bachelor’s degree from a Central, State, or Deemed University.
 Degree from Correspondence Education or distance education, the open university is also accepted.